Inauguration of Joseph Estrada

 The inauguration of Joseph Estrada as the thirteenth president of the Philippines took place on Tuesday, June 30, 1998, at the Barasoain Church in Malolos, Bulacan.
 The oath of office was administered by Chief Justice of the Supreme Court of the Philippines Andres Narvasa.
 Afterwards, Estrada delivered his inaugural speech at the Quirino Grandstand in Manila.
 The inauguration was held during the Centennial of Philippine Independence.
 The Inauguration was organized jointly by the Presidential Transition Cooperation Team of outgoing President Fidel V. Ramos and the Transition Team of incoming President Estrada.
+This was the last presidential oath administered by Narvasa.

 Estrada resigned amidst the Second EDSA Revolution on January 20, 2001, two years, six months, and twenty-one days into his term.
 The then Vice President Gloria Macapagal Arroyo assumed the office of President.

 Context

 Oath of office

-Estrada took his oath office on June 30, 1998, at the Barasoain Church, in Malolos, Bulacan and as mandated by the Constitution, this took place at noon.
-This was the first time that the inauguration took place outside Manila.
-The Church was chosen to be the venue for the oath taking for paying tribute to the cradle of the First Republic.
+Estrada took his oath office on June 30, 1998, at the Barasoain Church in Malolos, Bulacan and as mandated by the Constitution, this took place at noon.
+This was the first time in the post-War era that the inauguration took place outside Manila.
+The Church was chosen to be the venue for the oath taking for paying tribute to the cradle of the First Philippine Republic.
 The oath of office was administered by Supreme Court Chief Justice Andres Narvasa, who also administered the oath of office of his predecessor, Fidel V. Ramos in 1992.